better-internet/radworks-docs/docs/understanding-radicle/faq.md

 [create a Radicle project](using-radicle/create.md) a Radicle project from an existing GitHub-hosted repository and start pushing your changes with `rad push`.

-While we believe that reducing one's reliance on centrally-hosted platforms is generally a good idea, we also believe that code collaboration solutions serve different purposes for different people.
-Radicle *will* support social collaboration through one or more projects, but our priority will be delivering secure, local-first, peer-to-peer code collaboration &mdash; not an exact GitHub replica.
+While we believe reducing one's reliance on centrally-hosted platforms is generally a good idea, we also believe that code collaboration solutions serve different purposes for different people.
+Radicle *will* support social collaboration through one or more projects, but our priority will be delivering secure, local-first, P2P code collaboration &mdash;
+not an exact GitHub replica.

 ## Where is my data stored?